Japanese New Zealanders: Cultural impact

 The end of World War II marked the beginning of New Zealand's interest in the major exportation of Japanese culture.
 Since this period, the Japanese community of New Zealand has expanded to include formalised communities, organisations and cultural institutions.
 Examples include the Japanese Society of Canterbury, which opened in 1991.

 There are currently 14 New Zealand-Japan societies and 32 sister cities.
 These organisations and communities were formed to provide a bridge between Japanese New Zealander's Japanese heritage and their lives in New Zealand.
 Ayami Kuragasaki-Laughton writes that Japanese New Zealanders have "dual loyalty to the land of their birth and the place where they live."

-Japanese New Zealander community-run organisations often host clubs aimed at introducing Japanese culture to New Zealanders.
+Japanese New Zealander community-run organisations often host clubs aimed at introducing Japanese culture to New Zealand.
 The New Zealand-Japan Society of Auckland hosts Aoteakai, a Japanese tea ceremony club, and Haere Mai, a taiko performance group.

 Traditional art styles in New Zealand have also been influenced by Japanese traditions.
 New Zealand pottery techniques have been influenced by Japanese potters such as Shōji Hamada, who was one of several potters who made visits to New Zealand from Japan.